adbuerger/pycombina/doc/source/install.rst

 Required build software
 -----------------------

-For building the C++ implementation, the following packages are required
+For building the C++ extension, the following packages are required

 - ``python-dev``
 - ``g++``